Promise Scholarship

 • Maintain a cumulative 2.5 GPA; First-year, first-time Promise Scholars may earn a 2.0 GPA during their first year and still maintain eligibility for the Promise Scholarship.
 Promise Scholars would be required to raise their cumulative GPA to a 2.5 in subsequent years.

-• Attend the Promise Scholarship Immersion Week Experience that occurs the week prior to their first fall semester.
+• Attend the Promise Scholarship Immersion Week Experience that occurs the week prior to fall semester (first-year only)

 Contact